buley/personal/src/content/personality.md

-# Core Identity Analysis

-> *"Know yourself and you will win all battles."*
+# Architect of My Own Design: The Convergence of Self-Knowledge and Strategy

+> *“Until you make the unconscious conscious, it will direct your life and you will call it fate.” — Carl Gustav Jung*

+*Understanding personality types isn't about fitting into boxes—it's about recognizing patterns that can be strategically leveraged or consciously redirected.*

 I am a **visionary strategist, independent thinker, and high-standard leader.** I thrive on autonomy, mastery, and innovation, and I reject mediocrity, control, and rigid structures.
 I don't conform—I create.
 I don't follow—I lead.